Skip to main content

 Biomedical Engineering (BME)

-The BME program has robust connections to University-wide departments and schools as well as local hospitals, making the department a leader in the field of biomedicine that performs innovative research frequently translated into medical practice.
+The BME program's robust connections to university-wide departments and schools as well as local hospitals combined with innovative research frequently translated into medical practice has established the department as a leader in the field of biomedicine.
 The interdisciplinary faculty, with appointments in engineering, medicine, and arts and sciences, lead revolutionary research in multiple areas in which the principles of engineering can be used to advance biology and medicine.

 Chemistry